ravindrarockz9999/Jenkins/README.md

 ### Login to Jenkins using the below URL:

-http://<ec2-instance-public-ip-address>:8080    [You can get the ec2-instance-public-ip-address from your AWS EC2 console page]
+http://<vm-instance-public-ip-address>:8080    [You can get the vm-instance-public-ip-address from your AWS EC2 console page]

-Note: If you are not interested in allowing `All Traffic` to your EC2 instance
+Note: If you are not interested in allowing `All Traffic` to your vm instance
-      1. Delete the inbound traffic rule for your instance
-      2. Edit the inbound traffic rule to only allow custom TCP port `8080`
+      1. Make sure firewall traffic rule ingress to only allow custom TCP port `8080`

 After you login to Jenkins,
-      - Run the command to copy the Jenkins Admin Password - `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
+      - Run the command with root user to copy the Jenkins Admin Password - `sudo cat /var/lib/jenkins/secrets/initialAdminPassword`
       - Enter the Administrator password

 <img width="1291" alt="Screenshot 2023-02-01 at 10 56 25 AM" src="https://user-images.githubusercontent.com/43399466/215959008-3ebca431-1f14-4d81-9f12-6bb232bfbee3.png">